iamalokit/concurrent-increment/README.md

 5. After the execution of Jmeter, the value of the number in the database shall be 5000.
 (Try the same with a bigger number 100000)

 6. The API should be scalable i.e. if deployed on multiple machines with same database, the result should be consistent.

+## Instructions

+1. Checkout the git repository in your local machine.
+2. Open your favorite IDE, import a new maven project from file system.
+Choose the checkout location of the project.
+3. Run maven update / clean.
+4. Change the mysql database username and password with your mysql database username and password.
+5. Create the schema and table as provided in the database-instructions file.
+6. Run the project as Springboot application.
+7. Open JMeter and import the test script included in the repository.
+8. Run the test suite.
+9. Run the Jmeter test script.
+10. Check the count in the database with the select query in the database-instructions file.